Project-Books/book-project/STYLEGUIDE.md

 ### Fewest number of assertions in every test

 In every test method, try to minimise the number of assertions.
 Generally speaking, ideally there should only be one.

+### Avoid randomness

+While it may seem better to use pseudorandom bounded values so that you can test more cases, it makes it harder to reproduce.
+It's better to use fixed input data with well-defined edge cases.

 ## Recommended reading